Home

 By driving economically you reduce both fuel consumption and exhaust emissions

-In short, driving economically means that you should:
+Driving economically means that you should:

-• Upshift gears early and skip gears.
+• Shift up early and skip gears when appropriate.

-• Avoid engine speeds above 3,000 rpm.
+• Avoid high engine speeds and heavy acceleration.

 • Maintain a steady throttle.